Hints & Tips for Natural Dyers: How to Minimize Indigo Crocking

 Considerations

 -Indigo needs a bit of time to adhere to the fibers.
 A two or three second dip will often result in streaky indigo that crocks.
-It’s better to create a very weak vat and let your fiber stay in it for a longer period of time than it is to dip quickly.
+It’s better to create a very lighter vat and let your fiber stay in it for a longer period of time than it is to dip quickly in a very dark vat.

 -If there’s a lot of sediment at the bottom of your vat, keep the goods away from this deposit.